SQream/sqream_docs/index.rst

 SQream DB Documentation
 *************************

-For SQream DB Version 2020.2.
+For SQream version 2022.1.

 .. only:: html

    .. tip::
       Want to read this offline?
-      `Download the documentation as a single PDF <https://docs.sqream.com/_/downloads/en/v2020-2/pdf/>`_ .
+      `Download the documentation as a single PDF <https://docs.sqream.com/_/downloads/en/v2022.1/pdf/>`_ .

 .. only:: pdf or latex